An architectural sensation with a modern heart

 But, there is more to handsome Florence than just museums and monuments.
 It is bursting with quirky shops and quality crafts; a living city with an eclectic cultural life that embraces opera, classical music and contemporary art.
 The restaurant and nightlife scene is also very much thriving.
 Escaping for some downtime is rather convenient, given the city's proximity to the vine-covered hills of Chianti, as well as other Tuscan art towns such as Arezzo, Siena and Lucca.
 Florence's diminutive size means everything is very accessible, with most of the main sights lying within walking distance of one another.
 All in all, this is one of Europe’s most civilised long weekend destinations.

 Hot right now . . .

-Nicky Swallow, our resident expert, offers her top tips on the best places to eat, drink and stay this season.
+Nicky Swallow, our resident expert, offers her top tips on the best things to do, and places to eat and stay this season.

 Get access to premium content

 Already have an account?
 Login Subscribe for unlimited access

 Become a member of the Telegraph Travel Club and access all the VIP benefits, including Ask the Experts and enhanced exclusive offers.